Top landlord fines to watch out for

 As lettings legislation has continued to tighten, so the penalties imposed on landlords and agents has increased.
 A local authority can now fine a landlord up to £30,000 per breach, enter their details on the national ‘rogues database’ and impose a banning order, preventing the landlord from managing a property or earning income from letting, potentially indefinitely.
 In the case of more serious breaches of the law – which usually involve fire safety violations in House in Multiple Occupations - criminal prosecution is likely, which could result in much higher fines and a prison sentence.

-Here are five of the biggest fines that were imposed in 2018 alone:
+Here are some of the biggest fines that were imposed in 2018 alone:

 July: House in Multiple Occupation landlord, £405,000